Devanshshah1309/notes/notes/stochastic-processes/week-1.md

 - Short-term questions:
   - After $n$ steps, what will be the distribution of $X$?
   - How does the distribution of $X_n$ (after $n$ steps) rely on the initial state $X_0$?
-- Strategy related questions (called so since they relate to states/paths, which we can analyze to come up with a “winning” strategy to a problem/game → based on some rules - e.g. in poker, if I ever reach the state “royal flush”, I will immediately go all in - we can update our strategy):
+- Strategy related questions (called so since they relate to states/paths, which we can analyze to come up with a “winning” strategy to a problem/game → based on some rules - e.g. in poker, if I ever reach the state “royal flush”, I will immediately go all in - we can update our strategy when we reach a certain state or meet a certain condition):
   - Is it possible that a given state $i$ can be visited in the long run?
 If yes, what is the probability?
   - If the probability of visiting a state $i$ is $1$, what will be the expected time to arrive at this state?
   - What will be the probability that state $j$ is visited before state $i$?
 - Performance in the long run:
-  - Will there be a “stable” calculation on states in the long run?
+  - Will there be a “stable” distribution on states in the long run?
   - What are the necessary/sufficient conditions to achieve this distribution?
   - How to calculate it?